leomoon-studios/openvpn-installer-for-linux/README.md

 *   Automatic setup of firewall rules using iptables
 *   Has many customizable options
 *   Includes silent install
+*   Ability to define a FQDN with OpenVPN
 *   Manage OpenVPN server after install using "lmovpn" command:
     *   Add a new client
     *   List active clients